 and hashCode

-implementations in the build process of your app.
-Integrating Lombok, say, in a Gradle build, is as easy as adding
+build process of your app.
+Integrating Lombok, say, in a Gradle build, is as

 to the dependencies of your build.gradle file.
 Afterwards, a data class may be written as follows: